Danny Pralgo - President / Director of Instruction & Coaching

 Jay Andrews - Chief Financial Officer / Office, Human Resources & Events Administrator

 After graduating from Tucker High School as a three sport athlete- baseball, wrestling and football, Jay Andrews went on to continue his wrestling career for two years at Georgia State University.
 He received his BBA in Management / Finance from Georgia State University.
-Andrews, his wife, Barbara, and sons, Josh and Tyler, have resided in East Cobb and the Pope district for 25 years.
+Andrews and his wife Barbara have resided in East Cobb and the Pope High School district for 28 years.
 Andrews has been very active at Pope High School having served as President of the Baseball Booster Club, the Wrestling Booster Club, and the School Council.

-Andrews has coached baseball for over 14 years.
+Andrews has coached baseball for over 15 years.
 His first five years were spent coaching recreational and all-star ball at East Side Baseball.
 Andrews then spent nine years at East Cobb Baseball where his teams have won multiple national, state, and local titles.
 Among the many coaching highlights, three teams specifically are to note: East Cobb Bulldogs, East Cobb Stallions, East Cobb Yankees.
 In 2001, Andrews coached the the East Cobb Bulldogs which was the first 8U team at East Cobb Baseball.
 The Bulldogs were the USSSA and AAU State Champions, as well as the Dizzy Dean World Series Champions and Runner Up at the AAU Nationals.
 In 2005, Andrews was a coach for the East Cobb Stallions (12U).
 This team was the USSSA State Champion, the NABF National Champion, and reached the Elite 8 at Cooperstown, losing a close quarter final game to the eventual champion from the state of Washington.
-Finally, in 2007, Andrews was the head coach of the East Cobb Yankees (14U).
+In 2007 Andrews was the head coach of the East Cobb Yankees (14U).
 The Yankees went on to be the USSSA State Champions, NABF State Champions and the AAU State Runner Up.
 The team also won the USYBA World Series.
+Finally, Jay has coached baseball and fast pitch softball for over 5 years for teams participating in the Maccabi Games, where these teams have won 2 gold, 1 silver and 1 bronze medal.

 In addition to being a coach, Andrews has served in other sports operations roles.
 Andrews was a commissioner at East Cobb Baseball for seven years and a North Georgia Director of USSSA Baseball for eight years.
-Andrews has hosted and managed numerous local, state, and world series tournament events over the last 16 years for Triple Crown, Perfect Game, USSSA, CABA, PONY, and Nations Baseball.
+Andrews has hosted and managed numerous local, state, and world series tournament events over the last 19 years for Perfect Game, Triple Crown, Training Legends, USSSA, CABA, PONY and Nations Baseball.
 Furthermore, Andrews previously coached recreational and travel softball, as well as served on the board at Sandy Plains Softball.
-Finally, Andrews coached wrestling and served as President and a board member for six years with Pope Junior Wrestling.
+Additionally, Andrews coached wrestling and served as President and a board member for six years with Pope Junior Wrestling.
+Finally, Andrews was the Baseball Commissioner for the 2019 Maccabi Games being held in Atlanta.

 Andrews joined 6-4-3 DP Athletics in 2009.
 Prior to joining 6-4-3 DP Athletics, Andrews was the Managing Partner of JAKL Development, LLC, a real estate development and residential construction company.
 Prior to co-founding JAKL Development in 2004, Andrews spent 24 years working in senior executive level positions within the consulting, outsourcing, legal, and banking industries.
 For 6-4-3 DP Athletics, Andrews handles all financial matters and serves as the primary contact for the office, human resources, and events administration.

-Nelson Pedraza - Facility and Grounds Sr. Manager / Instructor & Coach
+Nelson Pedraza - Sr. Manager of Facilities & Grounds / Instructor & Coach

 Nelson Pedraza’s baseball experience is deep, as is his operational experience.
 Raised in Puerto Rico and fluent in Spanish, Pedraza played in the Cleveland Indians Organization from 1982-1986.
 He advanced to all levels in the Indians farm system – A, AA, and AAA.
 Since 2008, Pedraza has served as an instructor and coach with 6-4-3.
 In addition to being a coach with 6-4-3, Pedraza served as a community coach with Kell High School from 2008 – 2013.
 Pedraza also served as a coach within the Sandy Plains Baseball Association during his son’s, Adam, development.
 Off the diamond, Pedraza holds a long, 26-year career in operations with American Airlines including roles in San Juan, P.R., Miami, FL, and Atlanta, GA.
 In addition, Pedraza serves as the Senior Manager of Facility and Grounds for 6-4-3 DP Athletics.
 Lucky for 6-4-3, Pedraza also continues to coach and teach the game of baseball as a key member of the 6-4-3 DP Baseball academy family.

 Ric Bishop is a 2004 graduate of Columbus High School in Columbus, Georgia.
-Bishop was a highly successful and highly decorated prep baseball player.
-After high school graduation, Bishop attended Andrew College and later Kennesaw State University as a student-athlete.
+Bishop was a highly successful and highly decorated prep baseball player where he won the AAAA GHSA State Player of the Year and helped lead his team to a state championship and a 35-2 record.
+After high school graduation, Ric signed with the University of Georgia.
+He would later transfer his sophomore year to Andrew College.
+After hitting .403 with 23 doubles his sophomore year, he signed with Kennesaw State University.
 At KSU, Bishop was an offensive standout on the Owls baseball team and was named team captain his senior year.

 Jamaal Hawkins graduated (Class of 2007) from Sprayberry High School in Marietta, Georgia.
 Hawkins earned first team All-State baseball honors as a high school senior.
 During his final year at Sprayberry, Hawkins hit safely in 25 out of 26 regular season games.